-The Ofsted inspection for Waterwells Primary Academy took place in July, and the school was rated as ‘Good’.
+The Ofsted inspection for Waterwells Primary Academy took place in January 2019, and the school was rated as ‘requires improvement’.

 Please click the links below to download and view the school’s first Ofsted report.